BELOW INFORMATION IS NOT LEGAL ADVICE. IT IS PROVIDED FOR EDUCATIONAL/INFORMATIONAL PURPOSES ONLY.

-For crimes commited prior to 1/1/94, inmates are eligible for soft-time (parole eligibility at 1/2 of the sentence imposed); hard-time (parole eligibility at 2/3 of the sentence); mandatory release, flat-time and other types of sentences.
+For crimes commited prior to 1/1/94, inmates are eligible for soft-time (parole eligibility at 1/2 of the sentence imposed); hard-time (parole eligibility at 2/3 of the sentence); mandatory release, flat-time and other types of release eligibility.
 If parole eligible, these pre-1994 inmates are also eligible for Home Arrest.
 NO inmates whose crimes were committed on or after 1/1/94 are eligible for home arrest.
 Parole and/or home arrest can only be voted upon and granted by the Arizona Board of Executive Clemency and only for those who are eligible for it.
 Community Supervision does not require any vote by or participation of the Board (except that the Board has authority to REVOKE those who violate the conditions of their community supervision).

 For inmates serving Life Sentences with parole eligibility after the service of 25 flat calendar years (or after 35 flat calendar years for some crimes) , who have consecutive sentences, they must be paroled to the consecutive sentence, expire the new / consecutive sentence, and must still go back to the Board to be paroled on the Life sentence to the street.
 A parole to a consecutive sentence falls under ARS 31-412 (B).
 A parole to the street for an eligible inmate, falls under the provisions of ARS 31-412 (A).

 VIOLATIONS IN THE PAROLE/COMMUNITY SUPERVISION PROCESS BY ADOCSERIOUS VIOLATIONS OCCURING I